th2-net/th2-docs/content/common/modules/codec.md

 The **codec** component has eight pins - four stream, and four general ones.
 Functionality of stream and general pins is the same.
+A common system setup uses two data flows: 1) to and from the system, and 2) to and from data provider.
+Messages from these flows cannot be mixed.
+One way to avoid this intersection is to use two instances of a component with four pins.
-Creating one component with eight pins instead of two components with four same pins was selected to decrease the amount of required settings in **infra-schema** and resource utilisation of the resulting system.
+Another option is to configure eight pins – this allows the user to decrease the amount of required settings in **infra-schema** as well as resource utilization of the resulting system.
 General pins are used by the data-provider component, other components are usually connected to stream pins.

 ### Why do we need a chain of codecs?